Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Having difficulty falling or staying asleep

-Post-concussion syndrome symptoms and severity can vary daily, making the experience quite confusing.
+Post-concussion syndrome symptoms and severity can vary daily, making it difficult to diagnose or treat.
 If you feel anything is off, we recommend reaching out to a physician at Aviv Clinics

 To diagnose PCS, your doctor will carry out a series of exams that may entail: